Brain science is constantly changing and discovering new, exciting ideas . . .

 You can find more about this study in The American Journal of Preventive Medicine.

-For more strategies for strengthening your cognitive control, check out our Brain Science webinar series.
+For more strategies for strengthening your cognitive control, check out our Practical Brain Science series.

 How have you (or your clients) used exercise to keep your brain strong?
 Please leave your thoughts in the comment section below.